jsgf/hg-alloy/README.md

 The problem is that Alloy assumes nothing about our model, so any constraint we want we need to specify.
 Furthermore, this model is very simple, and just defines a single state of the Repo without any way to modify it - so we can't rely on construction to get the properties we want.

-To fix this, we need to extend the axioms to say that its acyclic:
+To fix this, we need to extend the facts to say that its acyclic:
 ```
 fact {
     all cs: Changeset | #cs.parents <= 2        -- mercurial allows up to 2 parents
     all cs: Changeset | cs not in cs.^parents   -- non-cyclic structure
 }
 ```